apache/trafficserver/doc/developer-guide/api/functions/TSTypes.en.rst

    .. member:: TSRemapPluginInfo plugin_info

       An opaque object, which holds various details about the currently loaded and running plugin.
-You can't access the details directly, but rather must call an acess function such as :func:`TSRemapDLHandleGet`.
+You can't access the details directly, but rather must call an access function such as :func:`TSRemapDLHandleGet`.

 .. type:: TSRemapPluginInfo